Active Image Data Resource Formats

 This is a complete text list, each radio button in the group is a line item in the list.
 The low half of the first word is the index of the currently selected item.

-This is an editable text list, with up to 31 one-line items.
+This is an editable text list, with up to 31 one-line items (not used at this time).

-Both of these formats are the same, but a checked drag line does not appear if its associated checkbox is not checked.
-The low half of the first word is the ID of an Item List containing the names of the elements that can appear in a line of this format.
+Both of these formats are the same, but the Drag Line Group is not used at this time, and a checked drag line is not displayed if its associated checkbox is not checked.
+The checkboxes are in Adat#160, and the linked (syntax) drag lines are in the 31 resources starting at Adat#1185.
+The low half of the first word is the ID of an Item List (the same low five bits, starting at Adat#2209) containing the names of the elements that can appear in a line of this format.
 The low four bits of the upper half are the number of lines (up to 9), and the next four bits the currently selected line while a user is actively dragging an element.
 The high byte of this word is the element number being dragged.

 The second word of the format has 1s in the bits where elements in the corresponding item list represent variable names, and 0s where the elements are computed values.
 Only variables in the item list can be linked to slot labels in the Dot Connector format.

-Each line of the group can have up to 31 elements, one per byte with a byte count at the front of the line, for a total of exactly four integer words (32 bytes) for each line.
+Each line of the group can have up to 31 elements, one per byte with a byte count at the front of the line, for a total of exactly eight integer words (32 bytes) for each line, starting at byte 8 (third integer word).
 Only the low five bits of each byte are significant; the other bits may be set to facilitate exporting, but are ignored.

-These two formats are essentially the same.
-Both require their associated checkbox to be enabled.
-The high half of the first word designates the row labels, and the low half designates the column labels, in each case the ID of a text list whose items form the row or column labels.
+These three formats are essentially the same.
+The Predefined Table is enabled if populated; the other two require their associated checkbox to be enabled.
+The high half of the first word in each designates the row labels, and the low half designates the column labels, in each case the ID of a text list whose items form the row or column labels.
 The Checked Table has a special code to indicate that the row labels come from the checked items in its corresponding column of the L&N Linkage Table; the column labels come from the variable list associated with that language category.
 In the Table Lookup format, the row and column labels are each dynamically created from the possible values of a designated variable.
 Only static values are considered for this list; if a variable is set by a Set Variable operation, those values are not considered.
 There are at most 31 rows or columns; additional labels are not displayed.

 The second word of the format is a row/column count, the number of actual rows and columns to be displayed; the row count is in the high half, and the column count is in the low half.
 Following this count word are tab stops for each column boundary (one more than the number of data columns), the pixel position of the left edge of that column.
 These tab stops are calculated dynamically from the actual widths of the labels and data items.